Maun, Botswana: Climate

 Maun has a hot semi-arid climate (Köppen climate classification BSh).
 On 7 January 2016, Maun recorded a temperature of 44.0 C, which is the highest temperature to have ever been recorded in Botswana.

-Etymology and logistics
+Etymology

 The name Maun is derived from the Seyei word 'maung', which translates 'the place of river reeds'.
-Before the arrival of Batawana Maun was a small Yei village.
+Before the arrival of Batawana, Maun was a small Yei village.
 The village in 1915 became the capital for the Batawana people.
 The capital was transferred from Toteng after victory over Ndebele King Lobengula.